EleutherAI/website/content-blog/mad_research_update.md

+---
-# Mechanistic Anomaly Detection Research Update
+title: "Mechanistic Anomaly Detection Research Update"
+date: 2024-06-26T10:56:26+10:00
+description: "Interim report on ongoing work on mechanistic anomaly detection"
+author: ["David Johnston", "Nora Belrose", "(Eric Jenner?)"]
+ShowToc: true
+mathjax: true
+draft: true
+---

 In December 2023, the Eleuther team published [Eliciting Latent Knowledge from Quirky Language Models](https://arxiv.org/abs/2312.01037v3).
-We finetuned language models to behave in a ``quirky'' manner on a collection of question and answer datasets.
-When the prompt began with "Alice:", these models were trained to answer as accurately as possible, but when it instead began with "Bob:", they would answer according to an unreliable heuristic (Bob would not always be wrong, but would consistently use the same fallible method to answer questions).
-The main focus of that paper was to assess the ability of probes trained to predict Alice's answers on an easy subset of questions to generalise to predicting Alice's answers for harder problems, even when the model was prompted to answer as Bob.
-However, we also tested whether we could use semi-supervised probes trained only on a subset of easy Alice questions to distinguish whether the model was answering as Alice or Bob in general.
-This is an instance of a problem known as [*Mechanistic Anomaly Detection*](https://www.lesswrong.com/posts/n7DFwtJvCzkuKmtbG/a-gentle-introduction-to-mechanistic-anomaly-detection) (MAD), where we have a set of trusted data that induces normal model behaviour, and want to detect whether the model is behaving anomalously on some collection of untrusted inputs.
+We finetuned language models to behave in a "quirky" manner on a collection of question and answer datasets.
+When a prompt began with "Alice:", these models were trained to answer as accurately as possible, but when it instead began with "Bob:", they would answer according to an unreliable heuristic (Bob would not always be wrong, but would consistently use the same fallible method to answer questions).
+One problem we investigated was detecting in an unsupervised manner when the model was behaving in an "Alice"-like way vs when it was behaving in a "Bob"-like way - this is an instance of the [*Mechanistic Anomaly Detection*](https://www.lesswrong.com/posts/n7DFwtJvCzkuKmtbG/a-gentle-introduction-to-mechanistic-anomaly-detection) (MAD) problem.

+We've continued working on this problem.
 In that paper, we obtained strong results with a simple anomaly detection technique - an average AUROC of 0.95 across all quirky datasets, and close to 0.99 for those datasets where the models learned to be strongly quirky.
 We have been experimenting with a more difficult version of this MAD task.
+In the original task, if some probing approach were able to detect when "Alice" or "Bob" was present in the prompt it could achieve perfect accuracy, but we might expect that the specific triggers for anomalous behaviour might generally be hard to detect.
+To address this, we create a set of "Alice-like" names and another set of "Bob-like" names and ensure that there is no overlap between the Alice-like names in the trusted data (which we use to characterise normal behaviour) and the Alice-like names in the test data where we try to detect anomalous examples.

-We have a set of 16 names that behave like Alice and 16 that behave like Bob.
-The anomaly detector is allowed to observe examples questions only from the first four Alice-like names, and must then distinguish the behaviour induced by the last 12 Alice-like names from the Bob-like names.
-Thus the detector has to deal with a distribution shift in the name annotations, and is unable to distinguish examples by finding activations that indicate the name "Alice" appears in the prompt.
-We have also been experimenting with detectors that use [attribution patching](https://www.neelnanda.io/mechanistic-interpretability/attribution-patching#does-this-work-in-practice-experiments=) to estimate the effects of interventions instead of model activations to distinguish Alice-like from Bob-like execution.
+We find that enriching the set of names in this manner makes the problem harder for some datsets.
+We have been experimenting with several approaches to anomaly detection.
+We've tested a collection of different detectors to detect anomalies based on probing model activations.
+We have also been experimenting with detectors that use [attribution patching](https://www.neelnanda.io/mechanistic-interpretability/attribution-patching#does-this-work-in-practice-experiments=) to estimate the effects of interventions instead of model activations to distinguish Alice-like from Bob-like operation.
 We have found:

  - Additional names make the problem harder
- - We can still achieve high classification accuracy on many datasets, especially if we can compute batch statistics for untrusted data
+ - We can still achieve high classification accuracy on many datasets, especially if we can compute batch statistics for test data
  - Achieving uniformly high classification accuracy is difficult
- - We have not yet a way to use effects computed by attribution patching to create a high performing anomaly detector, but we are still looking into ita
+ - We have not yet found a way to use effects computed by attribution patching to create a high performing anomaly detector, but we are still looking into it
- - We are planning to experiment with sparse autoencoders in the future
+ - We are planning to experiment with sparse autoencoders for anomaly detection

 ## Experimental setup